-The results of the stress tests show that the Group has sufficient capital to withstand adverse stress scenarios and is able to comply with regulatory standards, even in crisis situations.
+The impacts of the stress tests show that BANK OF AFRICA Group has adequate capital to withstand adverse stress scenarios and to be able to comply with regulatory standards, even in crisis situations.

 CAPITAL USE

 BANK OF AFRICA Group uses Risk Authority software to calculate capital requirements under the standardised approach for market risks.
 This enables it to meet regulatory requirements in terms of reporting and monitor capital requirements regarding the Group's trading portfolio.